 Transfer to the baking sheet and repeat with remaining dough rounds and filling.
 Freeze on the baking sheet, refrigerate up to 3 hours, or cook immediately.

-Boil a pot of water over medium-high heat (fill approximately 1 quart water for every 6 pierogies).
-Add pierogies and cook until floating, 2 to 3 minutes for fresh and 4 to 5 minutes for frozen.
+Boil a pot of water over medium-high heat.
+Add pierogies and cook until floating, 2 to 3 minutes for fresh and 4 to 5 minutes for frozen.2.

-Toss the pierogies in melted butter and serve, or pan-fry: Heat 1 tablespoon neutral oil (like canola or vegetable) or melt 1 tablespoon unsalted butter in a skillet over medium heat.
-Add as many pierogies as will fit in a single layer without crowding.
-Cook until pierogies are brown and crispy, about 2 minutes per side.
-Repeat with additional oil or butter and pierogies.
+Toss the pierogi in melted butter and serve, or pan-fry: Heat 1 tablespoon neutral oil (like canola or vegetable) or melt 1 tablespoon unsalted butter in a skillet over medium heat.
+Add as many pierogi as will fit in a single layer without crowding.
+Cook until pierogi are brown and crispy, about 2 minutes per side.
+Repeat with additional oil or butter and pierogi.